opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvExp(const CvArr* src, CvArr* dst)
 .. ocv:pyoldfunction:: cv.Exp(src, dst)-> None

-    :param src: Source array.
+    :param src: input array.

-    :param dst: Destination array of the same size and type as ``src``.
+    :param dst: output array of the same size and type as ``src``.

 The function ``exp`` calculates the exponent of every element of the input array: